dfm/rtds-action/README.md

-# Interface ReadTheDocs and GitHub Actions
+# Interface Read the Docs and GitHub Actions

 [![Docs](https://github.com/dfm/rtds-action/workflows/Docs/badge.svg)](https://github.com/dfm/rtds-action/actions?query=workflow%3ADocs)
 [![Documentation Status](https://readthedocs.org/projects/rtds-action/badge/?version=latest)](https://rtds-action.readthedocs.io/en/latest/?badge=latest)

-I like to use [ReadTheDocs](https://readthedocs.org/) to build (and version!) my docs, but I _also_ like to use [Jupyter notebooks](https://jupyter.org/) to write tutorials.
+I like to use [Read the Docs](https://readthedocs.org/) to build (and version!) my docs, but I _also_ like to use [Jupyter notebooks](https://jupyter.org/) to write tutorials.
 Unfortunately, this has always meant that I needed to check executed notebooks (often with large images) into my git repository, causing